-When I first started giving advice on dog care, one of the most frequent topics I was asked about was dog food and nutrition, a common question being: Why won’t my dog eat dry food?
+When I started giving advice on dog care, one of the most frequent topics I was asked about was dog food and nutrition, a common question being: Why won’t my dog eat dry food?

 Generally, dogs aren’t picky eaters.
 Most are happy to chow down on whatever you give them.